run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

     `kubectl get pods -n runai | grep -E 'runai-agent|cluster-sync|assets-sync'`

-   If one or more of the services are not running, use the guidelines described under [Cluster has Service issues](#cluster-has-service-issues).
+   If one or more of the services are not running, see [Cluster has Service issues](#cluster-has-service-issues) for futher guidelines.

 2. Check the network connection from the `runai` namespace in your cluster to the Control Plane.